Panama: Ethnic groups

-In 2010 the population was 65 percent Mestizo (mixed White, Indigenous), 12.3 percent Indigenous, 9.2 percent Black or African descent, 6.8 percent Mulatto, and 6.7 percent White.
+In 2010, the population was 65 percent Mestizo (mixed White, Indigenous), 12.3 percent Indigenous, 9.2 percent Black or African descent, 6.8 percent Mulatto, and 6.7 percent White.
+However, by the 2023 census reports 698,114 people now self‑identify as indigenous, equivalent to 17.2% of Panama's total population.

-The Amerindian population includes seven ethnic groups: the Ngäbe, Guna, Emberá, Buglé, Wounaan, Naso Tjerdi (Teribe), and Bri Bri.
+The Amerindian population includes seven ethnic groups: the Ngäbe, Guna, Emberá, Buglé, Wounaan, Naso Tjërdi (Teribe), and Bri Bri.

 Most Afro-Panamanians live on the Panama–Colón metropolitan area, the Darién Province, La Palma, and Bocas del Toro Province.
 Areas in Panama City with significant Afro-Panamian influence Rio Abajo and Casco Viejo.
 Black Panamanians are descendants of African slaves brought to the Americas in the Atlantic slave trade.
 The second wave of black people brought to Panama came from the Caribbean during the construction of the Panama Canal.

 Panama also has a considerable Chinese and Indian population brought to work on the canal during its construction.
-Most Chinese Panamanians reside in the province of Chiriquí and Chinese Panamanians compose 4% of the population of Panama.
+Most Chinese Panamanians reside in Panama City.
+Chinese Panamanians compose 4% of the population of Panama.
 Europeans and White Panamanians are a minority in Panama forming 6.7% of the population.
 Panama is also home to a small Arab community that has mosques and practices Islam, as well as a Jewish community and many synagogues.